-Figure 1B also presents odds ratios for POS tags, to help us measure the differences in grammatical structure between causal and control documents (see also the Appendix for the effects of punctuation and casing on these odds ratios).
+Figure 1B also presents odds ratios for POS tags, to help us measure the differences in grammatical structure between causal and control documents.
 The causal corpus showed greater odds for plural nouns (Penn Treebank tag: NNS), plural proper nouns (NNPS), Wh-determiners/pronouns (WDT, WP\$) such as 'whichever', 'whatever', 'whose', or 'whosever', and predeterminers (PDT) such as 'all' or 'both'.
 Predeterminers quantify noun phrases such as 'all' in 'after all the events that caused you tears', showing that many causal statements, despite the potential brevity of social media, can encompass or delineate classes of agents and/or patients.
 On the other hand, the causal corpus has lower odds than the control corpus for list items (LS), proper singular nouns (NNP), and interjections (UH).

 Lastly, Fig. 1B contains odds ratios for NE tags, allowing us to quantify the types of proper nouns that are more or less likely to appear in causal statements.
 Of the four tags, only the "Person" tag is less likely in the causal corpus than the control.
 (This matches the odds ratio for the proper singular noun discussed above.)
 Perhaps surprisingly, these results together imply that causal statements are less likely to involve individual persons than non-causal statements.
-There is considerable celebrity news and gossip on social media [5]; discussions of celebrities may not be especially focused on attributing causes
+There is considerable celebrity news and gossip on social media [5]; discussions of celebrities may not be especially focused on attributing causes to these celebrities.
+All other NE tags, Organization, Location, and Miscellaneous, occur more frequently in the causal corpus than the control.
+All the odds ratios in Fig. 1B were significant at the $\alpha=0.05$ level except the List item marker (LS) POS tag.